AMUGADDAHEMANTHKUMAR/Pega-RapidoProject/README.md

 A quick preview of how the **Rapido Insurance Application** looks and works:

 ### 🏠 Home Screen

+🖼️ Below are some screenshots of the Lodo Hostel application interface.
+You can download the full project and explore all features in a fully functional Pega environment.

 Application In Screenshots

 <img src="https://github.com/AMUGADDAHEMANTHKUMAR/Pega-RapidoProject/blob/main/Screenshot%20(1931).png" width="800" height="800">